-Most people, especially in tech, can benefit a lot from having a professional online presence to display their competence.
+Most people, especially in tech, can benefit significantly from having a professional online presence that shows their expertise.

-Or maybe you don't want to have crossover between your professional and personal online presence when your name is searched on Google and want to separate those two.
+Or maybe you don't want to have a crossover between your professional and personal online presence when someone searches for your name on Google and want to separate those two.

 Whatever your situation, using your real name online might have some unwanted downsides that could prevent you from building up this online presence in the first place out of fear.

-One of the easiest ways to minimize any negative effects is to stay fully anonymous.
+One of the easiest ways to minimize any adverse effects is to stay fully anonymous.
 Use a nickname, don't use pictures, no personal info.

 Under an anonymous identity, you can't take credit for any content you put out without fully de-anonymizing everything you've done under that identity.

-Staying anonymous is a safe option but if you want the benefits, people need to know it's made by you so they can attribute it to you and you can get the recognition.
+Staying anonymous is a safe option, but if you want the benefits, people need to know you made it so you can get recognized for it.

 Does that mean you need to use your real identity if you want the attribution?

-The value you get from your professional online presence comes from displaying your expertise and others recognizing that you have that expertise.
+As we established, the value you get from your professional online presence comes from other people recognizing your expertise.

 The value is in the link between the work you put out and you as a person.